vecna/GL-virtual/Readme.md

 If you're not interested in development or security check, maybe you need simply download the generated image here:

 	wget "http://downloads.sourceforge.net/project/virtualboximage/UbuntuServer/11.10/ubuntu-server-11.10-x86.7z?r=http%3A%2F%2Fvirtualboxes.org%2Fimages%2Fubuntu-server%2F&ts=1332109332&use_mirror=netcologne"

+and inside the fresh VM, apply the shell script provide in this package.
+Remind that the setup of GlobaLeaks start the first time you complete the administrative form with the right content.

 Installation
 ============